Trusted by 10M+ learners worldwide — free lessons, tools & games

 Finite Verbs and Non-finite Verbs in English

-This reference covers finite verbs and non-finite verbs.
+This lesson covers finite verbs and non-finite verbs.
 You will learn what a finite verb is and how it differs from a non-finite verb.

-The reference includes example sentences to help clarify the concepts.
+The lesson includes example sentences to help clarify the concepts.
 This will make it easier for you to understand and identify these types of verbs in English.

 Finite Verbs and Non-finite Verbs – Created by 7ESL